Jikmir, South Sudan

-Jikmir is a Payam within Nasir County, Upper Nile State, South Sudan.
+Jikmir is a Payam within Nasir County of Upper Nile State in the Greater Upper Nile region of South Sudan.
 The main town in Jikmir Payam is Jikmir, with a population of approximately 10,000 to 20,000.
 The town is located 15 miles west of the Ethiopian border, Gambella Region.
 Jikmir Payam expands from the town of Kierwan to most western to the Ethiopian town of Burebiey across the Sobat river.
 The ethnicity of people in Jikmir is a predominantly Nuer ethnic group who speak Nuer or Thoknath.

 Sports

 Jikmir Football Club(JFC) also called Jikmir Joklech is one of football club in Nasir county.
 Jikmir Joklec won 2021 and 2022 County cup where they represented Nasir county in State tournament.

 History

 During the Sudan Civil War from 1983 to 2005, Jikmir served as the primary military town for SPLA soldiers as they battled the Khartoum government in Nasir.
 From 1983 to 1989, Jikmir hosted key senior officers such as CDR William Nyuon Bany, CDR Koang Chuol Kulang, and CDR Steven Duol Chuol Lual until the fall of Nasir town in 1989.